• Skip to primary navigation

 Ingredients

-• 3 tbsp Rose harissa or Plain Harissa
+• 3 tablespoon Rose harissa or Plain Harissa

 • 60 ml Chicken Stock Make with reserved Pasta Water